maniospas/Blombly/docs/basics/blocks.md

 ## Functions

-Blombly can treat code blocks as functions by executing some code inside a paranthesis and start a new scope from the values to run the block's code.
+Blombly can treat code blocks as functions by executing some code inside a parenthesis and start a new scope from the values to run the block's code.
-The last semicolon may be ommited from blocks, so this mostly looks like keyword arguments seperated by semicolons (`;`).
+The last semicolon may be omitted from blocks, so this mostly looks like keyword arguments separated by semicolons (`;`).
 We later show a modification that accepts positional arguments too.
 Use a `return` statement to yield back a value.
 This stops block execution immediately.
 An example of running